PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ![image](./images/kube_full.png)

-Finally lets test that our system is up and running correctly to do this we need to deterine the external port number that Kubernetes assigned to our web app and also the Kubernetes IP address:
+Finally let's test that our system is up and running correctly to do this we need to deterine the external port number that Kubernetes assigned to our web app and also the Kubernetes IP address:

 ```sh
 $ minikube ip